LulububuSoftwareGmbH/boltredirector/Redirector/readme.md

 At the moment, there is only one option available: `autoslug`

 When set to `true` (be default, you can turn it off if you really want to), the extension will convert your URIs to their slugified equivalents.
 So, if you've captured `About_Us` or `About Us` (`About%20Us`), it will be converted to `about-us` before the redirect takes place.
+Note that it makes these conversions *for each capture*, and not for the entire URI.

 When set to `false`, the extension will not implement the slugger.
 So, if you have a rule stating that `Pages/{page:any}.{ext:ext}` (where `page` could be `AboutUs`), it would simply be converted to lowercase, ie. `aboutus`.